-- Alliance meets 4 6 times per year - OCC Interdepartmental Team meets 6 times per year - The Midlands Regional Age Friendly Manager, Eileen Hughes, oversees and supports the work of the AF's initiatives in Offaly, Laois, Longford, Westmeath & Roscommon - Age Friendly Housing Technical Specialist: Noelle McGinley - Age Friendly Programme Manager Offaly: Ciara Sherry
+- Alliance meets 4 6 times per year - OCC Interdepartmental Team meets 6 times per year - The Midlands Regional Age Friendly Manager, Eileen Hughes, oversees and supports the work of the AF's initiatives in Offaly, Laois, Longford, Westmeath & Roscommon - Age Friendly Housing Technical Specialist: Noelle McGinley - Age Friendly Programme Manager Offaly

-Age Friendly: Age Friendly Offaly carried out a Walkability Audit in Kilcormac on Thursday 15th June with the support of the Kilcormac Development Association.
-3 routes were covered by groups on the day, participants included a local elected member, the local area engineer, Age Friendly Alliance member, OPC member, members of KDA and local residents.
+Throughout 2023, work was ongoing on the development of the second Age Friendly Strategy.
+In April Age Friendly Offaly held a Climate Action Workshop in Lough Boora in association with Climate Action Regional Offices (CARO).
+In June a Walkability Audit was carried out in Kilcormac.
+Three routes were covered by groups on the day, participants included a local elected member, the local area Engineer, Age Friendly Alliance member, OPC member, members of KDA and local residents.
+Work is ongoing to develop Clara as a Pilot Age Friendly town.
+This in an ongoing project in conjunction with the Town Centre Plan.